TheMSFlow/wireframing/README.md

 **Example:**
 A wireframe might show a "Search" bar at the top of the page, a "Sign Up" button in the header, or a form for users to submit their contact information.
 These functional elements ensure that the user can engage with the product and complete desired tasks.

+# Types of Wireframes

+Wireframes come in two primary types: low-fidelity and high-fidelity.
+Each type serves a different purpose in the design process and offers varying levels of detail.
+Here's a look at the differences between them:

+## 1. Low-Fidelity Wireframes
+Low-fidelity wireframes are basic sketches or simplified digital representations that focus primarily on the overall layout and structure.
+These wireframes are quick to create and usually lack detailed design elements like colors, fonts, or images.

+### When to Use:
+- **Early in the Design Process:** Low-fidelity wireframes are typically used in the early stages of the design process when ideas are still being formed.
+They allow designers to explore concepts and iterate quickly without getting bogged down by details.
+- **Collaboration and Feedback:** Since they are simple, low-fidelity wireframes are great for collaborating with team members and stakeholders.
+They help in gathering initial feedback and aligning on the general structure.

+### Example:
+A rough sketch on paper or a basic digital wireframe in Figma that shows the placement of elements like headers, buttons, and navigation, but without specific details.

+## 2. High-Fidelity Wireframes
+High-fidelity wireframes are more detailed and refined, often resembling the final design in terms of layout and visual elements.
+They include more specific content, such as font styles, images, colors, and interactive elements, providing a closer representation of the end product.

+### When to Use:
+- **Later in the Design Process:** High-fidelity wireframes are typically used when the structure is already finalized, and the focus is on fine-tuning the design elements and interactions.
+- **User Testing and Validation:** High-fidelity wireframes are useful for conducting user testing and validation as they offer a more realistic experience of the final product.
+- **Handoff to Development:** Once the design is confirmed, high-fidelity wireframes are often handed off to the development team for implementation, as they provide a detailed guide for building the UI.

+### Example:
+A detailed wireframe in Figma with precise measurements, font choices, colors, and fully designed buttons and navigation elements.

+# Type of wireframe in Figma link
+Answer - High fidelity Wireframes